Littletonconnor/connorlittleton.api/README.md

 ## Setup

-1. First run `git clone`.
+1. First run `pn install`.
-2. Run the setup script which will seed the local sqlite DB.
+2. Run the setup script `pn seed` which will seed the local sqlite DB (You can also reset the db with `pn reset` if you wish).
-3. Run `npm run dev`
+3. See the local database with `pnpx prisma studio`.
+This will open a web browser with the local database on http://localhost:5555.
+4. To run the server, run `pn dev` which will start the server on http://localhost:5000.

 ## Libraries